nextcloud/docker/README.md

 RUN ...

 ```
+The [examples folder](https://github.com/nextcloud/docker/blob/master/.examples) gives a few examples on how to add certain functionalities, like including the cron job, smb-support or imap-authentication.

 If you use your own Dockerfile you need to configure your docker-compose file accordingly.
 Switch out the `image` option with `build`.
 You have to specify the path to your Dockerfile. (in the example it's in the same directory next to the docker-compose file)